The Basics: Overview

 NFP is only an option for women who have regular periods.
 It may not be as effective at preventing pregnancies as some other forms of birth control, like IUDs or hormonal methods.

-Couples can also use NFP when they want to get pregnant.
+Couples can also use NFP when they are trying to get pregnant.
 Read more about natural family planning.

 The Basics: Emergency Contraception